Reitnos/Covid_Data_Analysis/README.md

 # Covid_Data_Analysis
-The project contains analysis of COVID-19 historical dataset, providing correlativity between vaccination rates, population, new cases and total death for each country in the world.
+The project contains analysis of COVID-19 historical dataset, revealing correlation between vaccination rates, population, new cases and total death for each country in the world.
 Data is also partitioned for continental analysis.

-Finally, insights are visualized as a dashboard containing variety of graphs on my Tableau Public profile.
+Finally, results are visualized as a dashboard containing variety of graphs on my Tableau Public profile.